What You’ll Learn 📊

 Visualize subscribed channel in DewesoftX

 Once you're subscribed to your simulated channel, the fetched data needs to be visualized.
 With the channel active (subscribed), open the Measurement section.
-To visualize live data, we will use the Recorder tool.
+To visualize live data, use the Recorder tool.
 By selecting "Recorder," graphical visualizations for all active channels should appear automatically.
 If this does not occur, you can manually add a recorder by opening the Widgets menu and selecting "Recorder."

 Recorder

-Once the recorder window is open, it can be divided into three vertical sections:
+Once the Recorder window is open, it can be divided into three vertical sections:

 Recorder Settings (leftmost section)